-California Adventure Food and Wine Dinners, Seminars and Tastings (Additional Fee)
+Disney California Adventure Food and Wine Festival Dinners, Seminars and Tastings (Additional Fee)

 The Disney California Adventure Food and Wine Festival 2020 offers many opportunities for exclusive and exquisite culinary adventures.
 There are a number of dinners, seminars and tastings that you can reserve if you are over 21.
 Each course has a fee in addition to the cost of park admission for the day.
-Here's a look at 2019 offering, and we will hope that some of them will be served as "leftovers" in 2020!
+Here's a look at the offerings in 2019, and we will hope that some of them will be served as "leftovers" in 2020!

 Enjoy Beer, Wine and Mixology Seminars